vibbits/material-liascript/TeSS-workshop-program.md

   - What are the advantages

-  - Is There any liitations at the moment
+  - Is There any limitations at the moment

   - Background information